 where the ΔM(t) terms in the right hand side refer to glaciers and ice sheets mass balances, changes in land water storage (LWS, including seasonal snow cover), and atmospheric water vapour.

 Studying the sea level budget and the ocean mass budget with accurate climate records will bring major scientific benefits – adding confidence to satellite-based assessments of climate change, shedding light on missing or poorly known processes such as land hydrology that remain a challenge for Earth Observation, or heat uptake by the deep ocean.
 This will allow the key processes affecting sea level rise to be precisely quantified, leading to more informed model projections.
 Together with extreme events like storm surges and tropical cyclones, regional/local sea level changes represent a major threat in low-lying, highly populated coastal regions of the world, each of which affects coastal planning.
 The project is therefore a timely opportunity to add societal value and visibility to the CCI, allowing it to form the backbone of a milestone contribution to climate science.

-This project intends to analyse in an integrative context recent results obtained by the ESA CCI programme for the sea level, glaciers and ice sheets Essential Climate Variables (ECV), with additional account for assessments of the ocean thermal expansion component which utilize the CCI Sea Surface Temperature ECV.
+This project intends to analyse in an integrative context recent results obtained by the ESA CCI programme for the sea level, glaciers and ice sheets Essential Climate Variables (ECV), with additional account for assessments of the ocean thermal expansion component which utilise the CCI Sea Surface Temperature ECV.
 Among other objectives, an important task will consist of assessing the quality of the CCI products involved in the sea level budget.

 The first phase of this project covered the precise altimetry era (starting in 1993) with a special focus given to the period 2003/2005 to 2015, coinciding with the availability of GRACE space gravimetry data and Argo drifter data.